Test Catalog

 Delineates situations when tests are added to the initial order.
 This includes reflex and additional tests.

-This test includes a charge for the probe application, analysis, and professional interpretation of results for one probe set (2 individual fluorescence in situ hybridization probes).
-Additional charges will be incurred for all additional probe sets performed.
+This test includes a charge for the probe application, analysis, and professional interpretation of results for 1 probe set (2 individual fluorescence in situ hybridization [FISH] probes).
+Additional charges will be incurred for all reflex testing, if requested, or additional probe sets performed.
+Analysis charges will be incurred based on the number of cells analyzed per probe set.
+If no cells are available for analysis, no analysis charges will be incurred.

 Clinical Information